choco-nik/mutliverse-swe08/restAPI/flaskapi/about.md

-run python apprentice.py to start the flaks server runs on port 5050
+run python main.py to start the flask server runs on port 5050

-Currently POST request doesn't work, so the DELETE/ PUT can't be tested.
+Working CRUD Requests are:

+GET
+POST
+DELETE
+PUT